 Review university websites to learn more about curricula and programs.
 The Marshall Foundation website has useful links to UK graduate school rankings by departments.
 Contact faculty with whom you would like to work in the schools you are researching.
 Talk to UD faculty professors for their guidance and suggestions.

 UD application deadlines are 5 – 8 months in advance of the actual scholarship deadlines.

 How many personal statement drafts should I be prepared to write?

 Most applicants will end up writing many drafts leading up to the final version.
 The process of rethinking and revising will help you hone your focus and strengthen the application as a whole.
 The result will be a statement that demonstrates both your unique intellectual abilities and your distinctive voice.

 The more, the better.
 Ask your friends, parents, professors, and co-workers to read it.
 Ask them to honestly tell you if the statement sounds like you and who you are and clearly defines where you want to go and why.
 Other readers will be able to see areas for improvement that you may not notice.

 Must I be an Honors student to apply for a nationally national scholarship?

-The Honors Program scholarship advising staff serves the entire UD undergraduate community.
+The Honors College scholarship advising staff serves the entire UD undergraduate community.
 You do not need to be an Honors student to apply for a national award, although most successful candidates have at least taken some honors courses or are writing a thesis.
-An outstanding record of academic and extra-curricular achievement can outweigh being in the Honors Program.
+An outstanding record of academic and extra-curricular achievement can outweigh being in the Honors College.

 When should I look into national scholarship opportunities?